benaduo/GiantSms.Net/README.md

 - [License](#license)

+GiantSms.Net is a .NET library that provides a simple and easy-to-use interface for sending SMS messages using the Giant SMS API.

 ## Getting Started
 To use the library, you will need to obtain an API key from Giant SMS.